FreeYourSoul/FreeYourSoul_MQ/README.md

 # FreeYourSoul_MQ

-FySMQ is a header only toolset (bus+MQ) used by the FreeYourSoul project.
+FySMQ is a header only toolset (bus+MQ) used by the deprecated version of FreeYourSoul project.

 **Lock-Free queue MPOC (MultiProducer, OneConsumer)**